When you are a beginner at anything in life, it can be incredibly daunting – the same goes for golf and buying your golf essentials.

 Knowing exactly which clubs go where in your golf bag can be helpful for a beginner.
 It should be packed in such a way as to make it easier to change clubs whilst playing.
 The vast majority of golf bags have four sections : a single at back, double in centre and single at front.
 However, each bag differs, so it is worth bearing this in mind when it comes to purchasing a golf bag for your brand-spanking-new golf essentials.

 If you are playing in the UK, it is probably a good idea to pack an umbrella too, as the weather can be dreadfully unpredictable.
 Most golf bags tend to have a sleeve on the side of the bag for one, which is open at top and bottom for easy access and drainage.
+Waterproof golf clothing and waterproof golf bags are essentials in the unpredictable English weather as well.

 Photo credit: ARIMAG / Shutterstock